lars-frogner/OpenBabyMonitor/README.md

 **Standby**

 Indicated by a crescent moon.
-The device is idle and does as little as possible.
-A button is available for testing your connection to the device.
+The Pi is idle and does as little as possible.
+A button is available for testing your connection to the Pi.
 It will measure the latency and bandwidth of data transfer, and use this to show an indication of which functionality should work well with your current connection.

 **Notify**

 Indicated by a bell.
-The device will record and process audio, and send a notification when the baby is crying.
-You can also view a visual representation of how the device is interpreting the current sounds, as it uses a neural network to distinguish between (1): baby cries, (2): babbling and laughing and (3): other ambient sounds.
+The Pi will record and process audio, and send a notification when the baby is crying.
+You can also view a visual representation of how the Pi is interpreting the current sounds, as it uses a neural network to distinguish between (1): baby cries, (2): babbling and laughing and (3): other ambient sounds.

 **Listen**

 Indicated by a microphone.
-The device will record and stream audio directly to the web application for you to hear.
+The Pi will record and stream audio directly to the web application for you to hear.
 You can also watch live what the audio waveform or frequency spectrum looks like.

 **Observe**

 Indicated by a camera.
-The device will capture and stream video and audio directly to the web application.
-This mode will be unavailable if the device does not have a camera connected.
+The Pi will capture and stream video and audio directly to the web application.
+This mode will be unavailable if the Pi does not have a camera connected.

 ## Power consumption